Saravanan Meenatchi: Reception

 Saravanan Meenatchi season 1 attracted high viewership ratings during its broadcast in 2011–2013.
-The series was a major hit sin India and Sri Lanka and received immense popularity by Tamilians across the world.
+The series was a major hit in India and Sri Lanka and received immense popularity by Tamilians across the world.
 Season 1 of the series was the no 1 serial in TN for several weeks and also it was the first non- Sun TV serial to the top charts maintaining its no 1 position in top 3 till end.
 The cast members quickly became household names, several of them the faces of various endorsements and advertisements.
 The wedding of Saravanan Meenatchi was even conducted in real time and at a real place with much fanfare.
 The marriage was held in Karaikudi.
 In fact, invitations and sweet packets were distributed among the people of Karaikudi.
 The marriage episode was telecast for two-and-half-hours in Chennai, and the TRP ratings shot up to 10 in Chennai, and 6.4 all over Tamil Nadu.

 After the series ended, Mirchi Senthil and Sreeja Chandran got married on 2 July 2014 in Tirupati.
 It was a family affair and no celebs were present.